Restricted117/Easy-Prop-Propeller-Generator/README.md

 # Easy Prop Propeller Generator

 Easy Prop is a GUI based propeller generator which uses simplified aerodynamics to generate blade geometry.
 It's mainly developed as an external tool to assist in CAD development of drone propellers.
-The program generates x,y,z txt files for the leading edge, trailing edge, as well as a user defined amount of airfoil cross sections which can be imported into CAD programs.
-Easy Prop also outputs a point cloud file which can be imported into tools such as MeshLab and be converted into a mesh.
+Easy Prop generates x,y,z txt files for the leading edge, trailing edge, as well as a user defined amount of airfoil cross sections which can be imported into CAD programs.
+Easy Prop also outputs a point cloud file which can be imported into tools such as MeshLab and be converted into a 3D mesh.

 ## Methodology